lief-project/LIEF/doc/sphinx/formats/macho/index.rst

 .. note::

-   It is worth mentioning that LIEF does not have restrictions on the length of the modified library path.
-LIEF manages all the internal modifications to support both longer and shorter library paths.
+   It is worth mentioning that LIEF doesn't impose restrictions on the length of modified library paths.
+LIEF manages all internal modifications to support both longer and shorter library paths.

-This kind of modification can be used in pair with the ``@rpath`` feature of Mach-O binaries:
+This type of modification can be used in conjunction with the ``@rpath`` feature of Mach-O binaries:

 1. We can add an extra ``LC_RPATH`` (|lief-macho-rpath|) command to ``hello.bin``: